rojomisin/chef-play/README.md

 include_recipe 'play'
 ```

-This would then result in creating/overriding `application.conf` with:
+This would then result in creating/replacing `application.conf` file with:

 ```ruby
 play.crypto.secret = "abcdefghijk"
 ```

-Note that application configuration template can also be external from distribution artifact or nil.
-See
+Note that conf_template path can also be external from distribution artifact.
+Leave conf_variable empty to skip
-`conf_template` attribute below for more information.
+processing conf_template and use application configuration defined in conf_path.

 ## Requirements